Description

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• The average days under water over 5 years of GE HealthCare Technologies is days, which is lower, thus better compared to the benchmark SPY (123 days) in the same period.
+• Looking at the average days under water of days in the last 5 years of GE HealthCare Technologies, we see it is relatively smaller, thus better in comparison to the benchmark SPY (122 days)

-• Compared with SPY (177 days) in the period of the last 3 years, the average days under water of days is lower, thus better.
+• Compared with SPY (113 days) in the period of the last 3 years, the average time in days below previous high water mark of days is lower, thus better.

 Performance (YTD)